 No – you will not be required to pay back any of the government subsidy paid to the training provider.
 But it is very important that you clarify with each training provider the terms and conditions of their refund policy should you decide to discontinue training.

 Yes.
-Given the benefits that accrue to individuals from training, students undertaking certificate III training and non-concessional students undertaking lower level training, will be required to contribute to the costs of their training through a co-contribution fee.
+Given the benefits that accrue to individuals from training, students undertaking certificate IV training and non-concessional students undertaking lower level training, will be required to contribute to the costs of their training through a co-contribution fee.

 The fee may be paid on behalf of the student by the employer or a third party, but not by their PQS.